 Current practice is for the children to receive the sacraments in the following sequence:

-Year 2 – Confirmation confirming the baptismal promises and receiving the Holy Spirit to strengthen them
+Year 3 – Confirmation confirming the baptismal promises and receiving the Holy Spirit to strengthen them.

-Year 3 – Reconciliation in preparation for receiving Eucharist
+Year 4 – Reconciliation in preparation for receiving Eucharist.

 Of course, there is no requirement for your child to receive these sacraments in these years and families are encouraged to make the decision based on their child’s readiness.

-Sacramental Program information evenings are advertised in the weekly Parish Bulletin and the school newsletter.
+Sacramental Program information evenings are advertised in the weekly Parish Bulletin and the Parish website.

 Visit the Frenchs Forest Catholic Parish website for further information regarding the following Sacraments: